pochette en cuir matelassé

 5. CUT THE LEATHER FLAP

-• Tear the tissue paper by gently pulling once all the lines are stitched.
+• Tear the tissue paper by pulling gently once all the lines are stitched.

 quilted leather pouch tutorial